gameofpointers/go-quai/doc/soap.md

 This document defines the JSON-RPC surface that mining pools use to interact with go-quai.
-Quai produces blocks roughly every 5 seconds; pools should refresh their work at least once per second to keep up with the current tip and difficulty.
+Quai produces blocks roughly every 5 seconds; pools should refresh their work once per second to keep producing fresh shares and get paid.

 ## Mining Workflow
 - Request a block template for the desired Proof-of-Work algorithm.